Uniswap/docs/docs/V3/reference/interfaces/callback/IUniswapV3SwapCallback.md

     int256 amount0Delta, int256 amount1Delta, bytes data
   ) external
 ```
+Called on `msg.sender` after performing a swap and transferring any output tokens to the recipient

 The caller of this method must be checked to be a UniswapV3Pool deployed by the canonical factory.
 Both amount0 and amount1 can be 0.